 Secondly, there are many creams that can be applied to breast reduction scars after a procedure; this to reduce the scarring that is seen after breast reduction.
-Vitamin E has been used for a long time, but silicone gel is another popular option.
-The more recent cream that is helpful is silicone cream or silicone gel sheets.
-These are often left on the skin for many weeks.
+Vitamin E has been used for a long time, but the saline gel is another popular option.

 Why Is the Scarring So Minimal with Breast Reduction via Liposuction?

 The scarring is minimal because there are only small nicks; this means that there is no tension and no long scars.
 The length of the scars is closely related to the surgical techniques used during a procedure.
 Since breast reduction with liposuction does not require large incisions to execute, the scars remain minimal.

 Does the Patient Need to Apply Any Creams After Breast Reduction with Liposuction to Reduce Scars?

 Patients are not obligated to apply creams following breast reduction surgery, but there is no harm in doing so.
 There are some products that should be avoided though, so it is always recommended to speak to the Dr Lanzer Clinic about the creams you wish to apply to the treatment area.

 Scar tissue is the body producing its own collagen and fibrous tissue as a way of healing and sealing the skin.
 The issue is that the healing can involve too much collagen and fibrous tissue.
 Subsequently, a visible lump or redness on the skin surface develops.